Acacia dealbata: Subspecies

+Distribution and habitat

+Acacia dealbata is native to New South Wales, Victoria, Tasmania and the Australian Capital Territory, where it grows in forest or woodland in a variety of soils, often on slopes and creek banks.
+Subspecies subalpina has a narrower distribution from south of the Brindabella Range and Braidwood in New South Wales to the Bonang and Gelantipy areas in north-eastern Victoria.

+The species has been widely introduced in Mediterranean, warm temperate, and highland tropical landscapes.

+As an invasive species

+In the Western Cape of South Africa, the species is a Category 1 weed, requiring eradication; elsewhere in South Africa it is a Category 2 weed, requiring control outside of plantation areas.
+In New Zealand, the Department of Conservation classes it as an environmental weed.
+In Portugal and Spain, the species is listed as an official invasive species (along with other species of acacias).
+In California, the species is invasive and appears to displace many native species, also threatening the habitat of the endangered Mount Hermon June beetle.

+Use in horticulture

 Acacia dealbata is widely cultivated as an ornamental plant in warm temperate regions of the world, and is naturalised in some areas, including Sochi (Black Sea coast of Russia), southwestern Western Australia, southeastern South Australia, Norfolk Island, the Mediterranean region from Portugal to Greece and Morocco to Israel, Yalta (Crimea, Ukraine), California, Madagascar, southern Africa (South Africa, Zimbabwe), the highlands of southern India, south-western China and Chile.
 It is hardy down to -5 C, but does not survive prolonged frost.
 It prefers a sheltered position in full sun, with acid or neutral soil.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

-Mimosa
+Uses

 The flowers and tip shoots are harvested for use as cut flowers, when it is known by the florist trade as "mimosa" (not to be confused with the genus of plants called Mimosa).
 In Italy, Albania, Russia and Georgia the flowers are also frequently given to women on International Women's Day.
 The essence of the flowers, called 'mimosa', or in older texts, 'cassie', is used in perfumes.
+The leaves are sometimes used in Indian chutney.